resendislab/MEXT2D_Networks/README.md

 Note:  you will need to run an additional script in python.
 It is available in [notebook](www.abcdegfhg) format.

-# Network visualization
+#### Network visualization

-Run the next script in R, it will create an html file with the network visualization
+Run the next script in R, it will create an html file with the network visualization:

 [net_visualization.R](www.abcdefgh.com)